crolllab/IBIOL-compute-resources/README.md

 ## New user?

-If you are a new user, please use this form to request an access to the servers: [https://forms.gle/JwfPj5VRLhjTFNf57]
+If you are a new user, please use [this form](https://forms.gle/JwfPj5VRLhjTFNf57) to request an access to the servers.

 ## How to access the servers